-A wedding planner agreement is a contract between a wedding planner (ie a business that provides wedding planning services) and a client who is getting married.
-It sets out the agreed-upon terms relating to the wedding planning, including the services to be provided by the wedding planner, fees payable and how payment should be made.
+A Wedding Planner Agreement is a contract between a wedding planner (ie a business that provides wedding planning services) and a client who is getting married.
+Wedding Planner Agreements are legally binding and set out the agreed-upon terms relating to wedding planning arrangements, including the services to be provided by the wedding planner, fees payable and how payment should be made.

 are a business in England, Wales or Scotland